-Maintaining and increasing the carbon storage and absorption that landscapes provides– in large part through tree cover – is an essential component of slowing climate change before temperatures rise to dangerous levels.
+Maintaining and increasing the carbon storage and absorption that landscapes provide – in large part through tree cover – is an essential component of slowing climate change before temperatures rise to dangerous levels.
 To that end, trees and forests will be essential to meet the targets set in the 2015 UN Paris Agreement on climate change.

 Why a trillion trees?

 There were once six trillion trees on the planet.
-Now there are only three trillion and we’re still losing ten billion trees per year.
-Equivalent to losing the whole of the Amazon in the next forty years!
+Now there are only three trillion and we’re still losing ten billion trees per year – equivalent to losing the whole of the Amazon in the next forty years!
 The scale of the problem calls for radical action.
 Protecting and restoring one trillion trees can reverse this trend, and create a world where forests are expanding and not shrinking.
 This is an ambitious yet achievable vision and requires concerted action across our three main strategies of halting deforestation, improving forest protection and advancing restoration.
 Ultimately, we need to guard all three trillion trees and new trees added through restoration against future threats.

-This is essential to delivering on the Paris Agreement to avoid dangerous climate change; to restoring nature and the biodiversity we depend on; and to securing a prosperous future for us all.
+This is essential to delivering on the Paris Agreement to avoid dangerous climate change, to restoring nature and the biodiversity we depend on, and to securing a prosperous future for us all.